astrivant/polyad/docs/proposals/copolyad.md

 capability descriptions expressed in a [typed contract language and planning IR](copolyad-language.md).
 Discovery provides permitted identities and locations; the proposed capability catalog would describe what those services can do and what they require.
-Soul searching could then adapt an admitted composition within its approved settings.
+Soul searching adapts the admitted composition within the choices and settings delegated by Natural Selection.

 The recommended boundary is a planner above Polyad.
 Copolyad would submit proposals through authorized Polyad interfaces.
 Polyad would retain graph